MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/choosing-a-driver-model.md

 ---
-title: Choosing a driver model | Windows drivers
+title: Choosing a driver model
 description: Microsoft Windows provides a variety of driver models that you can use to write drivers.
 keywords:
 - driver model